cheethas/cheethas.github.io/_posts/2022-05-24-More-EVM-Puzzles.md

 Calldata: 0x000000000000 -> 6 bytes

 View the solution in [evm.codes](https://www.evm.codes/playground?callValue=2&unit=Wei&callData=0x000000000000&codeType=Bytecode&code='36340A56yyyy5B58360156x5B00'~xxxFEy~~~xzz%01xyz~_).

+**Bug?**
+As an alternative solution (perhaps unintentional)- you can skip straight to the last JUMPDEST with 71^1:
+Value: 71
+Calldata: 0x00 -> 1 byte

 That's the first puzzle completed.
 Only nine more to go...